Is it worth it to fix foundation on a house?

-This repair involves labor, time and material costs, but it's worth the extra expense to have a dry, safe home.
-If the seller agrees to make the foundation repairs and does them quickly, the closing may be delayed a bit, but it will be done once proof of the repair is received.
-That said, it's always a good idea, when there are basic issues related to a potential home purchase, to seek the opinion of several experts before buying a home.
-Buying a home with a damaged foundation can save buyers money and give them peace of mind knowing that repairs are managed correctly.
+If the seller agrees to make the repairs quickly, then the closing may be delayed until proof of repair is received.
+It is always a good idea to seek the opinion of several experts before buying a home.
+Buying a home with a damaged foundation can save buyers money and give them peace of mind that repairs are managed correctly.
+However, they will be responsible for the full cost of repairs.

 Judy Laubach